alexandrainst/node-red-contrib-json-multi-schema/README.md

 ## node-red-contrib-json-multi-schema-resolver
-* *Context*: Node-RED node, or command line with `./index.js json-multi-schema-resolver --mappingsUrl='"https://..."'`
+* *Context*: Node-RED node, or command line with `node ./index.js json-multi-schema-resolver --mappingsUrl='"https://..."'`
 * *Purpose*: Ability to determine the URL of the JSON Schema (e.g. FIWARE NGSI) or JSONata expression to use for a given JSON payload received.
 * *Configuration*: A Node-RED `mappingsUrl` property to indicate the URL of a file listing which JSON Schema or JSONata expression to use for which data input.
 (See examples below).
 * *Input*: A JSON observation (e.g. one of the FIWARE NGSI types) in the `msg.payload` property.